The Alabama Kidney Foundation’s two Financial Assistance Programs provide kidney patients with much needed help during difficult times.

 How To Be An Organ Donor

-To help meet this great need, the Alabama Organ Center launched the Donor Registry, a database that documents the wishes of people like you who want to donate their organs and tissues upon death.
+To help meet this great need, Legacy of Hope launched Donor Registry, a database that documents the wishes of people, like you, who want to donate their organs and tissues upon death.
 Other states have implemented similar registries resulting in significant increases in organ donation.

 For more information on organ donation, visit the following sites: